embroidery-space/xsp-specs/ursa/oxs.md

 Attributes:

 - `oxsversion`: string - The version of the OXS format.
-  If not specified, we assume that the latest OXS version is used (currently, `1.0`).
+  If not specified, we assume that the OXS version 1.0 is used.
 - `software`: string - Specifies the software used to write the pattern file.
   Can be used to indicate app-specific elements and attributes.
 - `software_version`: string - Specifies the software version used to write the pattern file.